add2cal/docs/src/integration/angular.md

 ## Step 3: Optimize the Angular config

-To make Angular work properly with the Web Component, you need to import the CUSTOM_ELEMENTS_SCHEMA and update the @NgModule block respectively.
+To make Angular work properly with the Web Component, you need to import the CUSTOM_ELEMENTS_SCHEMA and update the @NgModule or @Component block respectively.

 ```typescript
 // app.module.ts